Jung Jae-sung: 2008 Olympic Games

 Not having participated in the two following Superseries events, supposedly because of their preparations for the Summer Olympics, Jung and Lee were disappointingly knocked out in the first round in Beijing.
 His partner went on to get the gold medal in mixed doubles.

 2012 Olympic Games

 At the London Olympics, Jung, together with Lee, won the men's doubles bronze medal.
 The pair who were seeded two, advanced to the knock-out stage after placing first, won three matches in group D stage.
 They lost the match in the semi-final match against Mathias Boe and Carsten Mogensen of Denmark, and in the bronze medal match, they beat the Malaysian pair Koo Kien Keat and Tan Boon Heong in straight games.
-That was Jung's final tournament.
+This was Jung's final tournament.

 Death

-On 9 March 2018, Jung died of a heart attack at the age of 35.
+On 9 March 2018, at the age of 35, Jung died suddenly of a heart attack at his home in Hwaseong after reportedly suffering from cardiac arrhythmia.
+His funeral was held on 11 March at Ajou University Hospital, with his longtime doubles partner Lee Yong-dae acting as a pallbearer.